j1h/L-ACM/README.md

-This repository will hold the code when we open source the training environment of the paper.
+This repository will hold the code when we open source the training environment of the paper "Toward Model-Free Dexterous Manipulation with Low-Cost Tactile Sensors: Learning to Control Normal Contact Force"